 Add the seasoned wings to a large baking dish over sliced onions and peppers.
 Pour chicken broth into the sides (not directly on the wings) of the baking dish.
 Cover the dish tightly with aluminum foil and bake for 1 ½ -2 hours, or until tender.

 Then, carefully remove 1 ½ cups of the broth from the baking dish and set it aside.
-Places the turkey wings back in the oven uncovered to brown the skin slightly.
+Place the turkey wings back in the oven uncovered to brown the skin slightly.
 While the wings continue to bake uncovered for 15-20 minutes, make your gravy.
 Add the reserved broth to a small saucepan over medium-low heat.
 Stir the cornstarch and water together in a small bowl.
 Then, add the cornstarch mixture and whisk until it is thick and bubbles slightly.

 When the wings are done, remove them from the oven and pour on the thickened gravy.
 Serve baked turkey wings with your favorite sides and enjoy!